Fluxter/SteamWebAPI/README.md

 SteamWebAPI
 ==============
 Note!
-This is not my project.
-It's a fork from [Codeplex / PortableSteam](https://portablesteamwebapi.codeplex.com/) i'm only fixing some bugs.
+This is a fork from [Codeplex / PortableSteam](https://portablesteamwebapi.codeplex.com/)

 Description
 -----------